SungHoHong2/Leetcode-Experiment/medium/K_Closest_Points_to_Origin/README.md

             # set the pivot and the left index
             # quick-sort the elements using the pivot
                 # increment from left if the distance is smaller than the pivot's
-                # decrement from right if the distance is larger than the pivot's
+                # decrement from right if the distance is larger than or equal to the pivot's
                 # break if the sorting is complete
                 # swap the incompatible distances between left and right
-            # swap the pivot with the recently swapped leftside distance
+            # swap the pivot with the right index
             # return middle index
             pass